WHaverals/IntroDH-Fall2024/_modules/week-10.md

   <div markdown="1">
 - Slides (_coming soon_)
 - Pre-Class Reflection:
   - [Haggerty, Kenneth.
-“Intellectual Property Guidelines for the Digital Humanities.”](https://app.perusall.com/courses/introdh24/haggerty_2020_intellectual-property-guidelines-for-the-digital-humanities) Routledge International Handbook of Research Methods in Digital Humanities, edited by Kristen Schuster and Stuart Dunn, Routledge, 2020, pp. 428–40.
+“Intellectual Property Guidelines for the Digital Humanities.”](https://app.perusall.com/courses/introdh24/haggerty_2020_intellectual-property-guidelines-for-the-digital-humanities) _Routledge International Handbook of Research Methods in Digital Humanities_, edited by Kristen Schuster and Stuart Dunn, Routledge, 2020, pp. 428–40.
   - **Post your reflection in the** <a href="https://introtodh--spring2024.slack.com/archives/C06F1KS1ULT" style="color: #ee6374;">**#reflections** </a>**channel on Slack** <a style="color: #ee6374;">**before 9am on the day of our class.**</a>

 </div>